programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 ### Operating system

 Kernel-version 3.17 is a minimum requirement.
-We recomment at least Debian 9 or Ubuntu 16.04.
+We recommend at least Debian 9 or Ubuntu 16.04.

 The selection of the operating system depends on Docker.
 There are, however, the following exceptions: